Bose SoundWear Companion Wireless Speaker: An Innovative Idea Apple Didn’t Come Up With [Opinion]

 The SoundWear is basically two stereo speakers and a speaker phone on a neckband.
 It fits comfortably around your neck, and won’t fall off unless you have a really thin neck.
 It feels surprisingly light, but still makes its presence known, especially when you turn your neck.
 But once you hear the sound that comes out of the SoundWear Companion, you won’t mind its slight annoyances.

 The sound resembles that from Bose’s SoundLink Mini II Bluetooth speaker in that it produces rich bass with that signature Bose “filter” sound.
 The highs are noticeable, and the mids do make a minor presence.
 Since the speakers aren’t directly in your eardrums, it’s very difficult to notice that you are listening to wireless sound.
 The speaker is best for electronic or hip-hop music.
-Listening to “Wake Me Up” by Avicii made an old song sound new again, while Pink’s “What about Us” sounds like an actual hit instead of the lifeless song it really is.
+Listening to “Wake Me Up” by Avicii made an old song sound new again, while Pink’s “What About Us” sounds like an actual hit instead of the lifeless song it really is.

 So why not just use headphones?
 Well, headphones, especially ones that have active or passive noise cancellation, block you off from the real world.
 Then why not just buy a portable Bluetooth stereo speaker?
 Well, you can’t exactly wear a portable speaker like you can with the SoundWear Companion.
 The stereo speakers are always pointed towards your ears so you can hear your music or phone calls even if you are in a crowded area.